 However, some people claim that fluoridated water causes a variety of health problems, including:

 Studies looking at the link between fluoride and low IQ scores in children also have mixed results.
-A of existing research concluded that there may be a link between the two, but noted that more large, high-quality studies are needed.
+A

 If you’re concerned about your fluoride intake, you can reduce your exposure by:

 - finding alternative sources of drinking water, such as bottled water

 - using a fluoride filter, available on Amazon, for tap water

 - choosing fluoride-free toothpaste, which you can also find on Amazon